SCSI-Lab/SIGspatial/README.md

 ## Contents
 There are three main scripts in this repo:
+- Implement_Jupyter
  - DataProcessing.ipynb
  - post_process.ipynb
-- Main.py

 ## Data set
 We use additionally sentinel-2 image from "https://dataspace.copernicus.eu/browser/".